Table Of Contents

 f) Encourages strong communication and problem-solving skills

-Advance your career with business, tech and finance knowledge with our Business, Technology & Finance (BTF) Training – Join today!
+Advance your career with business, tech, and finance knowledge with our Business, Technology & Finance (BTF) Training – Join today!

-The History of The Big 4 Accounting Firms
+The History of the Big 4 Accounting Firms

 The Big 4 Accounting Firms were once part of a group called the Big Eight, which operated mainly in the US and UK.
 In the late 1980s and 1990s, several firms merged to strengthen their global presence.

-2) 1989: Ernst & Whinney merged with Arthur Young - EY
+2) 1989: Ernst & Whinney merged with Arthur Young to form EY

 These mergers reduced the Big Eight to five firms.
 Later, Arthur Andersen collapsed in 2002 following its involvement in the Enron scandal, leaving four major firms.
-Today, Deloitte, PwC, EY and KPMG are known as the Big Four and remain the most influential Accounting Firms in the world.
+Today, Deloitte, PwC, EY, and KPMG are known as the Big Four and remain the most influential Accounting Firms in the world.

 What Services do the Big Four Accounting Companies Provide?